survivejs/webpack-book/manuscript/extending/01_loaders.md

 # Extending with Loaders

 As you have seen so far, loaders are one of the building blocks of webpack.
 If you want to load an asset, you most likely need to set up a matching loader definition.
-Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it is possible you are missing one fitting your purposes.
+Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it's possible you are missing one fitting your purposes.

 You learn to develop a couple of small loaders next.
-But before that, it is good to understand how to debug them in isolation.
+But before that, it's good to understand how to debug them in isolation.

 T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.